andre205/twittify/development_environment_instruction/README.md

-# Add this file to your JDK
+# Add json-20160810.jar to your JDK

+Navigate to this path and add the .jar file to the ext folder.
 C:\Program Files (x86)\Java\jdk1.8.0_73\jre\lib\ext

 # Add its path to your classpath

+Control panel->System properties->Environment variables->CLASSPATH
 C:\Program Files (x86)\Java\jdk1.8.0_73\jre\lib\ext\json-20160810.jar